The Shermans July 4, 2010

 It is my hope that I can help parents discover the joys of babywearing while helping them bond and be free to get things done!
 Please don't hesitate to contact me with any questions.

 P.S.
-It is now 2020 and it's been a long while since this page has been updated.
+It is now 2021 and it's been a long while since this page has been updated.
 Some day in my non-existent spare time I will fully update this page with our babywearing journey and all the pictures since then.
-But as you can see, since then we have added a couple more kids to our family, all of which have been worn since their birth.
+But as you can see, since then we have added a couple more kids to our family, both of which have been worn since their birth.
 The more kids we had, the more indispensable our baby carriers became and we even had our big kids wearing their younger siblings which was a great bonding experience for them.
-Though we do still use our carriers sometimes, our babywearing days are sadly coming to an end but with nieces and nephews coming up in the ranks, I will still get my babywearing fix occasionally.
+Though we do still use our carriers sometimes, our babywearing days are sadly coming to an end as our youngest is now 3 but with nieces and nephews coming up in the ranks, I will still get my babywearing fix occasionally.
 Please don't hesitate to reach out with any questions, I'd love to help you find a baby carrier that fits your needs.
 Happy Babywearing!